texasbe2trill/ScenarioKit/README.md

 # ScenarioKit
-ScenarioKit is a SwiftPM CLI for macOS security storyboards: validate YAML, analyze dependencies, and generate polished offline HTML briefings from curated scenarios or raw macOS event data.
+ScenarioKit is a SwiftPM CLI for macOS security storyboards: take macOS logs (Unified Logs JSON, EDR exports), turn them into an offline HTML briefing with timeline, starter rules, actions, and fixtures.

 ## Requirements
 - macOS with Swift 6 (Xcode 15.3 or later)